steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Chain.md

 ## FX Chain with Custom Look

 You can customize the look and feel of your instrument entirely by using your own [Resources](../../HALion-Macro-Page/pages/Resources.md).
-As an example, the FX chain of the Electric Bass is shown in the following screenshot.
+As an example, the FX chain of Electric Bass is shown in the following screenshot.

 ![Electric Bass](../images/Creating-an-FX-Chain-E-Bass.png)